immutables/immutables.github.io/immutable.md

 attribute of type `T`.

 As of version 2.0, `java.util.Optional`, `java.util.OptionalInt`, `java.util.OptionalLong`, `java.util.OptionalDouble` from Java 8 are also fully supported.

+As of version 2.1.1, `com.atlassian.fugue.Option` and `io.atlassian.fugue.Option` are also supported.

 Optional values can be omitted when building objects, and will default to `Optional.absent()` (or `Optional.empty()` in Java 8).
 Generated builders have special initializers for optional attributes: